leamas/lpf/README.md

 ## The GUI way

 An alternative way without using any CLI magic:
-   - install lpf-msttcore-fonts
+   - Install lpf-msttcore-fonts
-   - Locate the lpf-msttcore-fonts factory icon (eg g., search usng gnome3) and click on it.
-Watch the package being built and installed after some dialogs (see screenshots)
+   - Locate the lpf factory icon (eg g., search usng gnome3) and click on it.
+     Select "Build all" and watch the package being built and installed after some dialogs (see screenshots)